stuksgens/ShaderGraph-REPO/README.md

 * **Tem algum tutorial ensinando como usar algumas shaders?**

 R: Claro, alguma shaders vem com um breve resumo explicando como usá-las corretamente.

-# FAQ [EN]

-* **Can I use the shaders in my project?**

-A: Of course, all shaders available here are free to be used in any game (No Royalty, and totally free), just give the creator due credit, or mention this repository in the credits.

-* **My shader is not working.**

-A: Make sure you are using the latest (stable) version of the shader graph.
-All shaders available here are tested on the latest versions of Unity so that you have no problems using them.
-If you are still having problems, let us know so we can help you.

-* **I need a specific shader that does not yet exist in the repository.**

-A: Just make a new issue by requesting.
-We are always open to new ideas and new shader designs to add them to our repository. = D

-* **I have shaders to share, how do I do it?**

-A: Just send a Pull Request so that we can analyze and add it to our repository.

-* **Do you have a tutorial on how to use some shaders?**

-A: Of course, some shaders come with a brief summary explaining how to use them correctly.